omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 The installer cannot ask for user options either.
 Install with default options.

-How Smartscreen works is not clear.
-It performs a anti-virus check to detect known threats.
-If passed, the file is added to a database of installers with reputations.
+Smartscreen performs some anti-virus checks to detect known threats.
+If passed, the file is added to a database of installers with reputations, starting with 0.

 The installer must have certain reputation (i.e. a certain number of downloads ) to be allowed to run unchecked.
 This is a tricky requirement, as a